openstack/monasca-api/docs/monasca-api-spec.md

 None.

 #### Request Body
-Consists of a single metric or an array of metrics.
+Consists of a single metric object or an array of metric objects.
 A metric has the following properties:

-* name (string(64), required) - The name of the metric. dimensions ({string(255): string(255)}, optional) - A dictionary consisting of (key, value) pairs used to uniquely identify a metric.
+* name (string(64), required) - The name of the metric.
+* dimensions ({string(255): string(255)}, optional) - A dictionary consisting of (key, value) pairs used to uniquely identify a metric.
 * timestamp (string, required) - The timestamp in seconds from the Epoch.
 * value (float, required) - Value of the metric.